rcarrata/rcarrata.github.io/_posts/2020-05-30-blue-green-in-service-mesh.md

 So, now you can play with your weight and configure different behaviours to control the routing between your different versions of your same repository deployed.

+Check out the part six of this blog series in [Canary deployments in Service Mesh](https://rcarrata.com/istio/canary-in-service-mesh/)

 Happy Service Meshing!